New strata developments

 Strata Property Regulation: 3.1-3.4, 14.6, Part 17

-The information on this website about strata housing is provided for the user’s convenience as a basic starting point; it is not a substitute for getting legal advice.
+Disclaimer: the information on this website about strata housing is provided for the user’s convenience as a basic starting point; it is not a substitute for getting legal advice.
 Learn more about the site’s purpose and limits.

 The content on this website is periodically reviewed and updated by the Province of British Columbia as per the date noted on each page: January 24, 2023.